 An Ahtna shareholder and Mentasta Tribal Member, Kathryn is a member of the ‘Ałts’e’tnaey (One Way People) clan and the mother of six children, Leandra, Zachariah, Karl III, Susie, Sarah and Gabriel.

-Kathryn has an Associate of Arts degree in Tribal Management and a Bachelor of Arts degree in Rural Development from the University of Alaska Fairbanks.
+Kathryn holds an Associate of Arts in Tribal Management and a Bachelor of Arts in Rural Development from the University of Alaska Fairbanks.

 With a demonstrated commitment to culture and tradition, Kathryn was named the Copper River Native Association Board Member of the Year in 1994.
-Additional accolades include the Alaska Legislator Award in 2004 as well as recognition in 2009 from the Bureau of Land Management for efforts in addressing complicated land management issues within the Ahtna Region.
+Additional accolades include the Alaska Legislator Award in 2004 and recognition in 2009 from the Bureau of Land Management for her efforts in addressing complicated land management issues within the Ahtna Region.
 In 2010-2011, she received acknowledgment from the University of Alaska Fairbanks for outstanding scholastic achievement.

 Vice President of Land and Resources, Ahtna, Inc.

 Joe Bovee has more than 30 years of resource management experience.
 As the Vice President of Land and Resources, Joe oversees the nearly 1.8 million acres of Ahtna’s land in Southcentral Alaska.
-Prior to joining Ahtna, Joe worked for various state and federal agencies as well as private sector natural resource companies.
-Joe’s career has focused on operations, regulatory policy and responsible development.
-He has a bachelor’s degree from the University of Wisconsin-Stevens Point and a Certificate of Forestry from the University of Alaska-Kenai Peninsula Campus.
+Prior to joining Ahtna, Joe worked for various state and federal agencies and private sector natural resource companies.
+Joe’s career has focused on operations, regulatory policy, and responsible development.
+He has a Bachelor’s degree from the University of Wisconsin-Stevens Point and a Certificate of Forestry from the University of Alaska-Kenai Peninsula Campus.

 Vice President of Finance and Chief Financial Officer, Ahtna, Inc.

-Matt brings over 23 years of both private and public sector financial management experience to the Ahtna leadership team.
+Matt brings over 25 years of private and public sector financial management experience to the Ahtna leadership team.
 He has demonstrated expertise in finance, accounting, banking, acquisitions, and reporting.
 He has held multiple executive management roles with Alaska Native Corporations and understands the business activities unique to the state.

-In his role with Ahtna, Matt oversees the company’s investment portfolio as well as financial planning and reporting to the management team and Board of Directors.
+In his role with Ahtna, Matt oversees the company’s investment portfolio, financial planning, and reporting to the management team and Board of Directors.
 Matt has been with Ahtna since 2014.
-Prior to joining Ahtna, Matt served as Director of Corporate Financial Reporting of Ukpeaġvik Iñupiat Corporation (UIC) and Chief Financial Officer for Adak Fisheries and Coastal Villages Regional Fund (CVRF).
-He earned is bachelors degree from Methodist College and is a licensed certified public accountant in the State of Alaska.
-Matt was raised in Anchorage and has lived in Alaska for over 43 years.
-He currently lives in Anchorage with his wife Cynthia and daughter Emma who are both shareholders of Bristol Bay Native Corporation (BBNC).
+Prior to joining Ahtna, Matt served as Director of Corporate Financial Reporting for Ukpeaġvik Iñupiat Corporation (UIC) and Chief Financial Officer for Adak Fisheries and Coastal Villages Regional Fund (CVRF).
+He earned his Bachelor’s degree from Methodist College and is a certified public accountant licensed in the State of Alaska.
+Matt was raised in Anchorage and has lived in Alaska for over 45 years.
+He currently lives in Anchorage with his wife Cynthia and daughter Emma, who are both shareholders of Bristol Bay Native Corporation (BBNC).

-As Ahtna, Inc.’s Managing Counsel, Nicholas is responsible for the Company’s legal and corporate compliance matters.
+As Ahtna, Inc.’s General Counsel, Nicholas is responsible for the Company’s legal and corporate compliance matters.
 He joined Ahtna in 2017 and brings extensive legal expertise to the Ahtna management team.
-Before joining Ahtna’s legal department, Nicholas worked at an Alaska law firm where he did work for Alaska Native Corporations and others on a broad range of topics, including ANCSA, natural resources, real estate, corporate governance, and litigation.
+Before joining Ahtna, Nicholas worked at an Alaska law firm where he represented Alaska Native Corporations and others on a broad range of topics, including ANCSA, natural resources, real estate, corporate governance, and litigation.
 Nicholas holds a Bachelor of Science from the University of Washington and a Juris Doctorate from the Seattle University School of Law.

 Vice President of Business Development, Ahtna Netiye’

 Eric is responsible for identifying strategic business opportunities and fostering strong industry relationships.
-Eric has a military background and brings over 28 years of Federal business development experience across engineering, construction, base operations and support, facility management, environmental, disaster recovery and information technology programs.
-He has directed business units of varying sizes with staff located throughout the U.S. and at international sites.
-Eric holds a Bachelor’s degree in Mechanical Engineering from Southern University of Baton Rouge and is a Professional Engineer and Registered Environmental Manager.
+Eric has a military background and brings over 28 years of federal business development experience across engineering, construction, base operations and support, facility management, environmental, disaster recovery, and information technology programs.
+He has directed business units of varying sizes with staff located throughout the U.S. and internationally.
+Eric holds a Bachelor of Science in Mechanical Engineering from Southern University of Baton Rouge and is a Professional Engineer and Registered Environmental Manager.